Short answer

 5. HostStarter

 HostStarter is a virtual full-service management company based in Dallas that serves hosts nationally, including in Miami.
-They handle listing creation and optimization, dynamic pricing, guest communication, and cleaning coordination at a flat 12.5% with no long-term contract and no setup fees.
+They handle listing creation and optimization, dynamic pricing, guest communication, and cleaning coordination at 12.5% plus a $99/month software fee, with no long-term contract and no setup fees.
 Hosts retain full ownership of their listing.

 A Critical Note on Miami Regulations